ehForwarderBot/ehForwarderBot/docs/getting-started.rst

 --------------------------

-Since most of our channels are using polling for message retrieval, a good network environment is necessary for the bot to run smoothly.
+Since most of our channels are using polling for message retrieval, a good network environment is necessary for channels to run smoothly.
 A poor network environment may lead to slow response, or loss of messages.